ginerorama/Blaster/README.md

 # Blaster

-Blaster uses Blast(tblastn) to perform protein search in target genomes.
+Blaster uses Blast(tblastn) to perform homologus proteins search in a set of target genomes.

 ## Require